JWCook/jwcook.dev/pages/open-source.md

 ## Other
 * A number of other small projects can be found [on my GitHub profile](https://github.com/jwcook)
 * This site and any other tilde-specific repos will be on [tildegit](https://tildegit.org/jwcook)

-## Getting involved
-If you are a python developer looking for ways to get involved in open source, I am willing to mentor new contributors on any of these projects.
-Feel free to reach out either here or on GitHub.